 "Feeling you are a part of history gives you an insight into the human side of iconic historical figures," she said.
 "I enjoy learning more about Lincoln as a regular guy - since I played Sarah, I've gained a whole new appreciation for Abraham Lincoln the son, husband, father, and lawyer, as well as Abraham Lincoln the President."

-By day Erica works at St. John's Hospital in Public Relations, and in her free time enjoys reading, American history, travelling, flowers, running and writing.
+By day Erica works at Memorial Hospital in HR, and in her free time enjoys reading, American history, travelling, flowers, running and writing.

-Dennis Mastroddi - joined Springfield Walks in 2013.
+Dennis Mastroddi - joined Springfield Walks in 2013 and functions as a step-on and personal guide.
 He studied Education A.A.S.
 Agri.
 Resources, Carl Sandburg, Jr. Galesburg, Ill. and earned his B.A.
 Sangamon State University, (U.I.S.) in Environmental Studies, Natural and Cultural Resources.
 Dennis's special interest was in Environmental Education.